kirillsmirnov1/unity-utils/README.md

 ### Saves

 Call `DateChecker.CheckSaveDate(DateTime)` to check if any amount of days passed since date in question.
 If that is so, `DateChecker.LoadOnNewDateCallback` will be invoked.
+If not — `DateChecker.LoadOnSameDateCallback`.

 With `SaveIO` you can write (and read) objects as JSON strings to (from) persistentDataPath.